storybookjs/aem/CONTRIBUTING.md

 Whenever you make a new commit to a branch, your code will be run through the following `eslint` check to ensure that the quality of code is consistent across the repo.

-## Want a new feature or are looking to ahve a bug resolved?
+## Want a new feature or are looking to have a bug resolved?
 If you have found a bug or need a feature implemented make sure to create an issue here: https://github.com/storybookjs/aem/issues/new

 If you plan to fix the issue or develop the feature, assign it to yourself.